 Is it hard to grow apple trees?

-The 5-in-1 apple tree is considered low-maintenance.
-Set your 5-in-1 apple tree up for success by planting it in a site with well-drained soil that receives full sun and water it and fertilize as needed.
+While apple trees can be challenging to grow, the 5-in-1 apple tree is considered low-maintenance.
+Set your 5-in-1 apple tree up for success by planting it in a site with well-drained soil that receives full sun, and water it and fertilize as needed.

 Is cow manure good for apple trees?